- R.E.M. vs. U2

 Peter Buck’s style is a little more derivative, having shaped his sound from the Byrds.
 It’s an arpeggio-styled “jangle” (R.E.M. has been put in the “jangle pop” genre) that fills in the holes between Stipe’s ramblings and adds an extra layer of texture.
 They’re both indispensable.
 This one’s a toss-up.

 Mike Mills, on the other hand, is an accomplished musician.
 His bass lines are often complicated and alive, and he assists the band in playing keyboards and background vocals.
-Mike has also written and sung lead on several songs as well.
-Mike Mills in a landslide.
+Mills has also written and sung lead on several songs as well.
+Mills in a landslide.

 Sigh.
 Another tossup.
 U2 – 1, R.E.M. – 1, and two ties.